Preston Bluebonnet

 • Wyndham Court of Plano

-Preston Bluebonnet has established special relationships with our philanthropy organizations and are blessed to be able to offer them support when needed.
-We take pride in logging over 6500 volunteer hours a year and with every hour that we volunteer, our members are gaining compassion, empathy, sharing and caring for those in our community that are in need of support and/or service.
+Preston Bluebonnet has established unique relationships with our philanthropy organizations and is blessed to be able to offer them support when needed.
+We take pride in logging over 5,000 volunteer hours a year.
+With every hour we volunteer, our members gain compassion and empathy as they care for those in our community who need support and/or service.

 Leadership Development